-Additional information about a fund's investments is available in the fund's annual and semiannual reports to shareholders and in Form N-CSR.
-In a fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the fund's performance during its last fiscal year.
+Additional information about the fund's investments is available in the fund's annual and semiannual reports to shareholders and in Form N-CSR (if applicable).
+In the fund's annual report (if applicable), you will find a discussion of the market conditions and investment strategies that significantly affected the fund's performance during its last fiscal year.
 In Form N-CSR, you will find the fund's annual and semiannual financial statements.